viki-vik/InTheEndOps/README.md

 # WordPress Deployment on Rancher Desktop with ArgoCD

-This repository automates the deployment of a WordPress application with MariaDB on a local Kubernetes cluster created with Rancher Desktop.
+This repository automates the deployment of a WordPress application with MariaDB on a local Kubernetes cluster created with Rancher Desktop, Minikube or equivalent.
 It uses ArgoCD for GitOps-style continuous deployment, with ArgoCD deployed using Helm and Terraform.

 ## Prerequisites